cylentro/LaunchBox/frontend/docs/courses/prompting-101/chapter-4_ai-in-your-daily-workflow.md

 ---
 layout: doc

 title: Chapter 4 - Practical Magic - AI in Your Daily Workflow
 description: Boost productivity by integrating AI into your daily workflow.
 Learn practical uses for email, meeting notes, brainstorming, and planning to save time and work smarter.

+ogTitle: Chapter 4 - Practical Magic - AI in Your Daily Workflow
+ogDescription: Boost productivity by integrating AI into your daily workflow.
+Learn practical uses for email, meeting notes, brainstorming, and planning to save time and work smarter.

 prev:
   text: Chapter 3 - Leveling Up - Advanced Prompting Techniques
   link: /courses/prompting-101/chapter-3_advance-prompting-techniques